 Based on discussions with Management, we considered the timing and magnitude of future rounds of financing that would be necessary to reach the assumed exits.
 Management estimated that the Company would require the below mentioned additional funding prior to reaching a possible exit:

-The Company plans to go public by the end of September 2019 for a minimum Pre-IPO valuation of $350.0 million.
-However, if the Company fails to do so it may delay its IPO to the end of March 2019, given that the results from the Company’s Phase Ib clinical trials for its lead candidate are favorable.
-Else the Company delays the IPO and would require an additional $80.0 million financing to fund its operations and Phase IIa clinical trials of PLN-74809.
+Series C Financing: Management estimated that the Company plans to raise $80.0 million in Series C round of financing at the end of second quarter of 2019, i.e. June 30, 2019.
+These investors have historically bolstered IPO pricing and performance.
+In addition, the crossover round would help the Company to fund its operations, support its Phase IIa clinical trials of PLN-74809, anticipated to begin in June 2019, and support development of its therapeutic pipeline for other indications as well.
 As such, we assumed $80.0 million of Series C financing at the end of May 2019.

 Stage of Development